Rahul6424/data-table-vue/README.md

 > - This materialize vue data table provides you freedom of customizing anything and everything of your choice.
 > - This data table for vue js is made of plain html5 and plain css without any dependency and gives you flexibility to configure with very minimal yet powerful options
+> - This data table is compatible with Vue 2.
+> - Vue 3 compatible of this version can be found at [data-table-vue-v3](https://www.npmjs.com/package/data-table-vue-v3)

 ---